logoswit/PriorityMAC/README.md

 
 This source code is associated with the journal article:

-Wei Shen; Tingting Zhang; Barac, F.; Gidlund, M., "PriorityMAC: A Priority-Enhanced MAC Protocol for Critical Traffic in Industrial Wireless Sensor and Actuator Networks," Industrial Informatics, IEEE Transactions on , vol.10, no.1, pp.824,835, Feb.
+Wei Shen; Tingting Zhang; Barac, Filip Barac; Gidlund, Mikael, "PriorityMAC: A Priority-Enhanced MAC Protocol for Critical Traffic in Industrial Wireless Sensor and Actuator Networks," Industrial Informatics, IEEE Transactions on , vol.10, no.1, pp.824,835, Feb.
 2014.

 BibTex:
 @ARTICLE{prioritymac,